TheoDgb/URLCustomDiscs/SELF-HOSTED_AND_EDIT-ONLY_MODES_INSTALLATION.md

 7. (Optional) Download the `ProtocolLib.jar` plugin into your Minecraft server's `plugins` folder for custom "Now Playing" toasts, then restart your Minecraft server.

 ## Dependencies Setup Guide
-The yt-dlp and FFmpeg tools are automatically installed depending on the usage mode chosen in the `config.yml`.
+The Deno, yt-dlp and FFmpeg tools are automatically installed depending on the usage mode chosen in the `config.yml`.
 If your Minecraft server is running on Linux and the automatic executable permission doesn't work, you can grant execution permission to yt-dlp using a terminal or SSH connection with the following command: `chmod +x plugins/URLCustomDiscs/bin/yt-dlp`
 If you are using a shared Minecraft hosting provider:
 - Many shared Minecraft hosting providers also run on Linux.
 Some of them may provide access to a web-based terminal or SSH, which might allow you to run commands like `chmod`, depending on the permissions granted.